JPP/JSP Students Click Here to Login

 The programs, which run from October to June of each year, include 144 hours of instruction in Jungian theory and 64 hours of small group consultation--all provided by Jungian psychoanalysts.
 Both programs co-participate in theory instruction hours.
 Small group consultation occurs separately for each program, with a focus on clinical material for the JPP, and more theoretical direction for the JSP.

 Who Should Apply

-The CTP was developed for health, mental health and social service professionals who:
+The Jungian Psychotherapy Program was developed for health, mental health and social service professionals who:

 • Would like to participate in a stimulating learning environment where the faculty are Jungian psychoanalysts and the participants are professionals from a variety of cultural and educational backgrounds

 • Are interested in a time-limited program that is remarkable in providing education in Analytic Psychology while allowing participants to be employed full-time and, in some cases, to commute long distances

 The Jungian Studies Program was developed for professionals who would benefit from an understanding of Jungian theory and who wish to deepen their understanding of Jungian Thought.